Regional Landscape & Conservation Planning Projects

 The Florida Wildlife Corridor Project

 The Center is working with the Florida Wildlife Corridor Coalition, Archbold Biological Station, and other partners to assist with science, education, and outreach related to protection of the Florida Wildlife Corridor in Florida.
 The Florida Wildlife Corridor promotes the vision of an ecologically-connected network of public and private conservation lands throughout the state, and has been formally recognized by the Florida Legislature as the three highest priorities in the Florida Ecological Greenways Network.
 The Florida Wildlife Corridor project was developed to educate and advocate for the protection of the Florida Ecological Greenways Network, including Critical Linkages from south Florida to Georgia and from west-central Florida through the Florida panhandle.
-For more information, please visit http://www.floridawildlifecorridor.org/ .
+For more information, please visit www.floridawildlifecorridor.org .

 Critical Lands and Waters Identification Project (CLIP)

-Principal Investigators: Tom Hoctor, University of Florida Center for Landscape Conservation Planning; Jon Oetting, Florida Natural Areas Inventory
+Principal Investigators: Tom Hoctor; University of Florida Center for Landscape Conservation Planning; Jon Oetting, Florida Natural Areas Inventory

 The goal of CLIP is to identify Florida’s critical environmental resources, including strategic habitat, biodiversity hotspots, aquifer recharge areas and ecological greenways, using the best available science and statewide spatial data and to develop an iterative GIS database as a decision making tool for statewide and regional conservation and land use planning.
 This work is essential for ensuring the sustainability of Florida’s green infrastructure and vital ecosystem services as Florida’s population grows and land uses change.
 By identifying critical conservation needs, they can be incorporated into long term land use and conservation plans.